8 Common Questions About Caribbean Medical Universities

 1. Which programs are located at accredited Caribbean medical schools?

-While there are dozens of Caribbean medical schools out there, only a small number of them hold the accreditation status you need to seek residency and medical licensure in the US.
-You must be certified by the Educational Commission for Foreign Medical Graduates (ECFMG) in order to participate in the National Resident Matching Program, the most common path to residency, if you graduate from a Caribbean program.
+There are dozens of Caribbean medical schools, but only a small number of them hold the accreditation status required to seek residency and medical licensure in the US.
+If you graduate from a Caribbean program, you must be certified by the Educational Commission for Foreign Medical Graduates (ECFMG) to participate in the National Resident Matching Program, the most common path to residency in the U.S.

 2. Are there specific Caribbean medical school requirements?

 Applying to international medical schools is inevitably different than applying to ones in the US.
-You may find yourself wondering what to expect.
 “A lot of people ask about the timeline of the application process,” Franza says.
 There isn’t a one-size-fits-all answer to this question, so be sure to look into individual programs.
-SGU, for example, offers rolling admission and admits one class in the fall and one in the winter each year.
+SGU, for example, offers rolling med school admissions and admits new classes in the fall, winter, and spring each year.

 As far as academic requirements, Franza mentions students like to know what’s expected of them.
-He says prospective students often ask, “Where do your average applicants rank in regard to GPA, science GPA, and MCAT score?”
-It’s a smart question to ask individual programs, because you’ll find it can vary significantly.
-You’d be wise to have some concerns about unusually low GPA standards.
+Prospective students often ask him, “Where do your average applicants rank in regard to GPA, science GPA, and MCAT scores?”
+It’s a smart question to ask individual programs because the answer can vary significantly.
+It’s justifiable to have some concerns about schools with unusually low GPA standards.

 3. How can I ensure I’m looking at the best Caribbean medical schools?

 Asking programs about average applicants is a good start toward making sure you’re evaluating quality medical schools.
 But don’t end your investigation there.
-You should also inquire about residency match rates and the number of students typically passing the USMLE exams.
+Also inquire about residency match rates and the number of students typically passing the USMLE exams.

 “I always encourage people to ask schools about those percentages moving forward to make sure they’re well versed in whatever schools they’re considering,” Franza explains.